How to create a calm space

 If the occasion permits, light up a few candles to give your home some added ambience – they may be a small touch, but they certainly add a cosy factor to your space while fostering a sense of tranquility.
 We love how our driftwood tealight holders remind us of sitting in the warm glow of a crackling fire!

-Get the look: Driftwood tealight holder
+Featured: Driftwood tealight holder

 Opt for a dark wall